-Building on the Understanding the NDIS training run for interpreters in Victoria last year, the Centre for Culture, Ethnicity and Health will be able to continue and expand it to Bicultural Workers until June 2020, thanks to funding from the Victorian Department of Health and Human Services.
+Building on the Understanding the NDIS training which CEH run for interpreters in Victoria last year, CEH received further support from the Victorian government to continue the interpreters’ training and to expand it to bicultural workers and Multicultural Education Aides until June 2020.

-We will also be able expand the training to Bicultural Workers.
-While their role is very different from that of interpreters (and should not be confused), Bicultural Workers are often called upon by community members to explain systems to them.
+We are also able expand the training to bicultural workers.
+While their role is very different from that of interpreters (and should not be confused), bicultural workers are often called upon by community members to explain systems to them.
 They also need to understand the NDIS to be able to inform and support those who come into contact with the system.

-By training Interpreters and Bicultural Workers, CEH is hoping to equip Victoria with a language services workforce that is able to support CALD communities to fully engage with the NDIS.
+By training interpreters and bicultural workers, CEH is hoping to equip Victoria with a multicultural workforce that is able to support CALD communities to fully engage with the NDIS.